PP4E: Updates Page

 import sys print(sys.version)

-After using the threaded PyMailGUI on a daily basis for 8 years (more than 3 in its latest 4th Edition form), a new issue cropped up when someone sent an email whose alternative text part contained a Unicode character not supported by the underlying Tk GUI library—U+1f64a, or u'\U0001F64A' in Pythonese, the "Speak-No-Evil Monkey" character (no really; look it up).
-The Tk GUI system can't handle this over 16-bit character code, and PyMailGUI relies on Tk's rendering prowess to do the right thing for Unicode, as described in the book; see Pages 538-548.
+After using the threaded PyMailGUI on a daily basis for 8 years (more than 3 in its latest 4th Edition form), a new issue cropped up when someone sent an email whose alternative text part contained a Unicode character not supported by the underlying Tk GUI library—character 🙊, which is Unicode codepoint U+1f64a and u'\U0001F64A' in Pythonese, the "Speak-No-Evil Monkey" character (no really; look it up).
+The Tk GUI system can't handle character codes over 16 bits like this one, and PyMailGUI relies on Tk's rendering prowess to do the right thing for Unicode, as described in the book; see Pages 538-548.

 As is, PyMailGUI reports the Tk error message in the console window and doesn't crash per se, but the GUI is partly disabled, because this error is raised and uncaught in a thread-exit callback, thus preventing a thread-busy lock from being released, which in turn disables future Loads, Views, Deletes, and Quits (in fact, Task Manager may be required to close the GUI on Windows).